 No, that was ridiculous.
 Bel couldn’t possibly care if a couple’a dossers like Rhys laughed at him.
 They certainly wouldn’t do it to his face.
 And Bel certainly wouldn’t care what Parvati thought.

-Parvati…. why didn’t she just step away from Belial when Seamus told her to?
-All she had to do was to step away from that man…. just step away…. step away from — where had he heard that before?
-Someone had shouted that… who?
+Parvati.
+Why didn’t she just step away from Belial when Seamus told her to?
+All she had to do was to step away from that man…. just step away…. step away from….

 With a sickening swoop of his stomach, Seamus remembered.
 His mother, in the stable, shouting at Asmo.